dirheimerb/headless-calendar/README.md

 <img
   src="./assets/logo.svg"
-  alt="Headless agenda for react" width="100"
+  alt="Headless calendar for react" width="100"
 />

-# Headless agenda for react
+# Headless calendar for react

 A zero dependency library for react, with unstyled and controlled components to build your own agenda.
 Simple to use while allowing fully customization (markup is all yours!)